PaddlePaddle/Paddle/doc/v2/howto/capi/compile_paddle_lib_en.md

 <td>ON/OFF</td>
 </tr></tbody></table>

-It is best to set up with recommended values to avoid link with unnecessary libraries.
+It is best to set up with recommended values to avoid linking with unnecessary libraries.
 Set other compilation options as you need.

 Pull the latest following code snippet from github, and configure compilation options(replace PADDLE_ROOT with the installation path of the PaddlePaddle C-API inference library):